Gigs with Guarantees: Achieving Fair Wage for Food Delivery Workers: Preliminaries and Problem Formulation

 We envision a system where the platform hands out money to agents in lieu of any unmet work guarantees.
 So, the handout $\hw_v$ for any agent $v$ is given by:

 The {\em platform cost} $\cp$ is the total money the platform has to pay the agents for their work and any unsatisfied work guarantee.
 It is given by:

 \end{definition}

 \begin{prob}[Minimize Platform Cost] Devise an order to vehicle allocation algorithm such that $\cp$ is minimized.
-Note that due to the handout component in $\cp$ (Eq.~\ref{eq:cp}), all agents are guaranteed to get their promised income. \end{prob} The proposed problem is therefore a \textit{multi-objective optimization} problem.
-We not only want to minimize food delivery time (Prob~\ref{prb:time}), but also cost to platform (Prob~\ref{prb:cost}).
-This multi-objective optimization problem is NP-hard since Prob~\ref{prb:time} is NP-hard~\cite{foodmatch}.
+Note that due to the handout component in $\cp$ (Eq.~\ref{eq:cp}), all agents are guaranteed to get their promised income. \end{prob} In this work, we propose to not only minimize food delivery time (Prob~\ref{prb:time}), but also the cost to platform (Prob~\ref{prb:cost}).

+\begin{prob}[Work Guarantee Problem] Find order to vehicle allocation such that both platform cost $\cp$ and total excess delivery time are minimized while ensuring guaranteed income to all agents. \end{prob} The proposed problem is therefore a \textit{multi-objective optimization} problem.
+Moreover, Prob~\ref{prb:work4food} is NP-hard since Prob~\ref{prb:time} is NP-hard~\cite{foodmatch}.
 Hence, we explore heuristics in the form of bipartite matching.